0n0n0m0uz/Amazon_Market_Research_Network_Graph/README.md

 ## Data Processesing
-1. Download the Cateogry you wish to use from the Amazon review data (2018) website: http://deepyeti.ucsd.edu/jianmo/amazon/index.html
+1. Download the Product Category you wish to use from the Amazon review data (2018) website: http://deepyeti.ucsd.edu/jianmo/amazon/index.html
 2. Use the Jupyter Notebook: Amazon_Data_Explore to examine the dataset and get familiar with its structure
 3. Manipulate the DataSet to generate an edgelist consisting of Amazon Product Level ID (ASIN) to each associated co-purchased (Also-Buys)